MarkBaker/Tries/README.md

 Tries
 ======

-A PHP implementation of the Trie and RadixTrie data structures
+A PHP implementation of the Trie, RadixTrie and SuffixTrie data structures

 ## Requirements
  * PHP version 5.3.0 or higher